 A quick note before you carry on and enjoy this post!
 This blog is an entry for The Love Crafts Indie retailer competition!
-They have started the competition to support small businesses.
+They have started the competition to support small businesses who create craft.
 So if you are also one then head to the competition page.

 The Background Behind Our Craft.

 Classical Tailoring Techniques, Creative Pattern Cutting and a Love for High-Quality materials is the backbone behind the craft of Daines Atelier.
 We have pushed the boundaries of these skills and bring them to their highest contemporary manner.
 For example we used Tailoring techniques such as traditional shaping to create one-off garments from remnant pieces focusing on the work which goes inside (Canvasing, Interfacing, linings) and using hand-sewing techniques to repair materials, and connect off-cuts together.